Seahawks announce signings of former WSU QB Anthony Gordon, ex-UW WR Aaron Fuller

 Gordon joins the competition to become the latest backup to Wilson, and his signing was lauded by Pro Football Focus, which labeled it as the second-best UDFA signing (behind only that of UW tight end Hunter Bryant by the Lions).

 Wrote PFF of Gordon joining the Seahawks: “We were admittedly higher on Gordon than most heading into the draft, but that’s because our data paints an intriguing picture for him.
-PFF tracks ball location data for every throw at the college level, and last season Gordon ranked second in the percentage of his passes that were deemed accurate (69.4%), trailing only Joe Burrow among draft-eligible quarterbacks.
+PFF tracks ball-location data for every throw at the college level, and last season Gordon ranked second in the percentage of his passes that were deemed accurate (69.4%), trailing only Joe Burrow among draft-eligible quarterbacks.
 NFL teams often fall in love with the quarterbacks who have ideal size and big arms while discounting the most important trait a quarterback needs to be successful — accuracy.
 He joins Russell Wilson as the only quarterbacks on the roster at the moment, in prime position to earn a backup job in the same state he played in college.”

 The signings put Seattle’s roster at 82.
 Teams can have up to 90 in the offseason, and the other eight spots will be filled out by the other UDFAs Seattle has reportedly agreed to sign.
-Reports had Seattle agreeing with up to 15 UDFAs, so the Seahawks may still have to do some roster shuffling to fit everyone in.
+Reports had Seattle agreeing with up to 15 UDFAs, so the Seahawks might still have to do some roster shuffling to fit everyone in.
 Seattle created two roster spots this week by releasing veteran offensive linemen Justin Britt and D.J.
 Fluker.

-Fuller, who caught 117 passes for 1,576 yards and 10 TDs in his UW career, becomes the 10th receiver on Seattle’s roster — the others are Tyler Lockett, DK Metcalf, David Moore, Phillip Dorsett, John Ursua, sixth-round draft pick Freddie Swain, seventh-round pick Stephen Sullivan (who can also play tight end but is listed as a receiver), Penny Hart and Cody Thompson.
+Fuller, who caught 117 passes for 1,576 yards and 10 TDs in his UW career, becomes the 10th receiver on Seattle’s roster — the others being Tyler Lockett, DK Metcalf, David Moore, Phillip Dorsett, John Ursua, sixth-round draft pick Freddie Swain, seventh-round pick Stephen Sullivan (who can also play tight end but is listed as a receiver), Penny Hart and Cody Thompson.

 Here is how the Seahawks described the other three players: